DataDog/documentation/content/en/agent/cluster_agent/clusterchecks.md

 3. The recommended leader election lease duration is 15 seconds.
 Set it with the `DD_LEADER_LEASE_DURATION` environment variable.
 4. If the service name is different from the default `datadog-cluster-agent`, ensure the `DD_CLUSTER_AGENT_KUBERNETES_SERVICE_NAME` environment variable reflects the service name.

 The following two configuration sources are supported.
-[They are described in the Autodiscovery documentation][1]:
+They are described in the [Autodiscovery documentation][1]:

 - You can mount YAML files from a ConfigMap in the `/conf.d` folder.
 They are automatically imported by the image's entrypoint.
 - Kubernetes Service Annotations require setting both the `DD_EXTRA_CONFIG_PROVIDERS` and `DD_EXTRA_LISTENERS` environment variables to `kube_services`.

-Note that hostnames are not linked to cluster checks metrics, which limits the use of host tags and the `DD_TAGS` environment variable.
+**Note**: hostnames are not linked to cluster checks metrics, which limits the use of host tags and the `DD_TAGS` environment variable.
 To add tags to cluster checks metrics, use the `DD_CLUSTER_CHECKS_EXTRA_TAGS` environment variable.

 ### Agent